louisecalix/fuzzy-defrost/README.md

 # Fuzzy Logic Defrosting

-This guide provides an overview of frost buildup levels, temperature ranges inside and outside, and door opening frequencies.
+An overview of frost buildup levels, temperature ranges inside and outside, and door opening frequencies.
 It is designed to help you assess and manage refrigerator defrosting needs.

 ## Frost Buildup